What were the plagues of Egypt?

 One frog is cute; millions are not.

-Not only the water, but now the land itself was completely polluted.
-They swarmed – a sign of creation out of balance.
+What did it mean?
+Creation was out of balance.
 The Egyptian frog goddess Heqet, who assisted women in childbirth, was running amok.

-Even when the plague stopped, the stench remained.
+Even when this plague stopped, the stench remained.

 Bible text: Exodus 8:1-15